graasp/docs/docs/developer/getting-started.md

 With the default setup you should have the following:

 - Backend Server running on `http://localhost:3000`
-- Auth frontend running on `http://localhost:3001`
-- Builder frontend running on `http://localhost:3111`
-- Player frontend running on `http://localhost:3112`
+- Client frontend running on `http://localhost:3114`
 - Library frontend running on `http://localhost:3005`
-- Analytics frontend running on `http://localhost:3113`
-- Account frontend running on `http://locahost:3114`

-To start using the platform, open `http://localhost:3111`, `http://localhost:3112` or `http://localhost:3001`
+To start using the platform, open `http://localhost:3114`

-As this the backend server is all fresh and new, there are no user accounts yet.
+Since your backend server is all fresh and new, there are no user accounts yet.
 Register using any email you want (`toto@test.lol`, `test@google.com`) it does not need to be a real email (it should only look like one).
 No emails will leave your computer, everything will be local.

 :::warning
-If you have trouble registering, check that you have generated reCaptcha keys and that they are set inside you .env* files (in the backend and in auth).
+If you have trouble registering, check that you have generated reCaptcha keys and that they are set inside you .env* files (in the backend and in client).
 :::

 Once you have registered with an email, open `http://localhost:1080`.
 There you should see a webUI called `MailCatcher`, it is a mail interface where you should see the registration email from graasp.
 Click on the link and continue the procedure.